-"Eat less, move more, eat lots of fruits and vegetables, go easy on junk foods."6
+"Eat less, move more, eat lots of fruits and vegetables, go easy on junk foods." ~ Marion Nestle, What to Eat

-The Healthy Eating Plate, introduced in the U.S. Department of Agriculture and U.S. Department of Health and Human Services Dietary Guidelines for Americans, 2020-20257 does not define a certain number of calories or servings per day from each food group.
-What it does do is show that we each should eat about half of our daily food intake (by volume) as fruits and vegetables.
+The Healthy Eating Plate introduced in the US Department of Agriculture and US Department of Health and Human Services Dietary Guidelines for Americans, 2020-2025,6 does not define a certain number of calories or servings per day from each food group.
+Rather, it recommends that about half of our daily food intake (by volume) should come from fruits and vegetables.